SlyCooperReloadCoded/SlyCooperReloadCoded/README.md

 - Functional humans don't use artificial intelligence as a replacement for literacy skills or other basic brain capabilities.

-Example: Using ChatGPT to correct spelling mistakes in a school paper you've written is okay, but asking ChatGPT to generate an essay for a school assignment is not okay.
+Using ChatGPT to correct spelling mistakes in a school paper you've written is okay, but asking ChatGPT to generate an essay for a school assignment is not okay.

 - Facts don't care about your feelings.

-Example: Flat-Earthers feel insulted when people call the Earth "round", often attacking others because of this, but this does not disprove that the Earth is round.
+Flat-Earthers feel insulted when people call the Earth "round", often attacking others because of this, but this does not disprove that the Earth is round.

 - Interpreting a person's words before interpreting their intent has disasterous results.

-Example:
+I've had my words interprteted before my intentions many, many times.
+Trust me, it gets nasty.
+Don't do it.

 - Treat others the way you want to be treated.